kamranahmedse/smasher/README.md

 ## Getting Started

-Currently `json` and `array` are the only supported representations however the support for the `xml` and `yml` representations is on it's way.
-However if you are in a hurry, I will show you how easy it is to do that in a moment.
+Currently `json` and `array` are the only supported representations however you can easily extend it to add support for other formats such as XML or YML etc, I will show you how easy it is to do that in a moment.

 Let's stick to the topic, how to use, for now.